9ae/ace/characters/README.md

 *How does it change their plan?*

 If they are the antagonist, they might cause the twist, then show how does it effect/benefits them.
+It can also be significant to them, by showing how far they will go.
+Point of no return.

 #### Acceptance of anti-theme
 Accepts anti-theme as their truth, and getting what they want without realizing the truth